earth-metabolome-initiative/emi-monorepo/web/web_common/media_types/README.md

 ### Using with Diesel

-The `media_types` crate provides a custom `Diesel` type that allows you to use the `media_types` crate in your PostgreSQL database.
+The `media_types` crate provides a custom `Diesel` type that allows you to use the `media_types` crate in your `PostgreSQL` database.
 This type is called `MediaType`, and it is used to represent media types in your database.
-Remember to enable the `diesel_pgrx` feature in your `Cargo.toml` file for the `media_types` crate, alongside your desidered database backend, which can either be `sqlite` or `postgres`.
+Remember to enable the `diesel_pgrx` feature in your `Cargo.toml` file for the `media_types` crate, alongside your desired database backend, which can either be `sqlite` or `postgres`.

 Next, to use the `MediaType` type in your `Diesel` schema, you need to add the following line to your `schema.rs` file: